 Have you heard the term “non-employment”?
 Wondering how it’s different from unemployment?
-We’ve got you covered.
+Here’s a breakdown of four key differences.

 You may have seen the attention-grabbing headline that the share of working-age people who aren’t in the workforce is on the rise.
 Surely not all these people are in graduate school, right?
 So what gives?